- Are the child of an eligible parent who suffered an injury, resulting in disability or death, sustained in the line of duty

-Exemption from the payment of tuition and required fees for the first 120 undergraduate semester credit hours for which a person registers.
+Exemption from the payment of tuition and required fees for the first 120 undergraduate semester credit hours for which a person registers or age 26, whichever comes first.
 No funds may be used to pay tuition for continuing education classes for which the college receives no state tax support.

-- Have parent's prior employer complete the sample letter on official letterhead.
+- Have parent's prior employer provide a certification letter on official letterhead.

-- Submit the letter to the Texas Higher Education Coordinating Board.
+- For injuries that occurred prior to September 1, 2000 submit the letter to the Texas Higher Education Coordinating Board

-- The Texas Higher Education Coordinating Board will notify the college or university of the student's eligibility.
+- For injuries that occurred prior to September 1, 2000 the Texas Higher Education Coordinating Board will notify the college or university of the student's eligibility.